ribasco/ucgdisplay/README.md

     * MCP23008 (Coming soon)
     * PCF8574 (Coming soon)
 ###### Graphic LCD driver features (Work in Progress)
-* SPI and I2C hardware capability and other software bitbanging implementations
+* SPI and I2C hardware capability and other software bit-banging implementations
 * Over 46+ controllers are supported.
 Refer to the table below for the list of supported display controllers. (note: not everything has been tested yet)
 * The graphics display module wraps around the popular c/c++ [U8g2](https://github.com/olikraus/u8g2) library by Oliver.
 All drawing operations present in the library should be similar to the ones found in U8g2 (Refer to the official [U8g2 reference manual](https://github.com/olikraus/u8g2/wiki/u8g2reference) for more information).